jpedrofreitas7/getdata-project/CodeBook.md

 ## Variables List

+1. Features are normalized and bounded within [-1,1].
+2. Each feature vector is a row on the text file.
+3. Average of each variable for each activity and each subject.

 For each record in the dataset it is provided:

 * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.